vandaszabo/BookSwap/README.md

 - **AWS S3 Bucket**:
   Create an AWS S3 bucket for storing profile images and book cover photos.
   Obtain the necessary AWS credentials to access the bucket from your application.

-## Configuration
-- **Environment Variables**:
-Set up environment variables for database connection string, JWT secret key, AWS secret key, etc., as required in the launchSettings.json file.

 ## To run BookSwap locally, follow these steps:
 1. Clone this repository to your local machine.
    ```
     git clone https://github.com/vandaszabo/BookSwap
     ```
+2. Set up environment variables.
+   Provide the database connection string, JWT secret key, AWS secret key, etc., as required in the docker-compose.yml file.

-2. Run Docker Compose to build and start the application containers.
+4. Run Docker Compose to build and start the application containers.
    ```
     docker-compose up -d
     ```
-3. Access the application in your web browser at [http://localhost:3000](http://localhost:3000).
+5. Access the application in your web browser at [http://localhost:3000](http://localhost:3000).

 ## Status
 I am currently actively working on this project.